betterobjects/activeql/docs/domain-configuration/attribute-configuration.md

 validated.

 Any validation configuration is added as stringified JSON to the description of an attribute, thus becoming part of your public API documentation.
-It is also provided as MetaData so any UI client (as the GAMA Admin UI) could use this for client-side validation.
+It is also provided as MetaData so any UI client (as the ActiveQL Admin UI) could use this for client-side validation.

 #### **ValidateJS**